National Lottery (United Kingdom): January 2016 changes

 In January 2016, the Lotto jackpot reached the £50 million cap and rolled over once more to reach a record-breaking £66 million.
 This was won by two ticket holders who received £33 million each.
 In August of that year, the jackpot cap was lowered to £22 million.
 If nobody won the jackpot when it reached £22 million or more, it would roll to the next draw one final time.
-Then, the jackpot must be won: if no-one matched all six main numbers, the jackpot prize was be shared by the players with the most winning numbers.
+Then, the jackpot must be won: if no-one matched all six main numbers, the jackpot prize was to be shared by the players with the most winning numbers.

 From October 2015 until October 2018, the total prize fund was 47.50% of draw sales in a normal week, including the raffle.
 The three-ball prize winners, with odds of 96 to 1, received £25 each; the two-ball prize winners received a free £2 entry.
 17.82% of the sales are divided as shown in the table and split equally with the number of winners for each selection.
 In October 2018 the Lotto Raffle was discontinued.